dotnet-run - Runs source code without any explicit compile or launch commands.

 -p|--project option.
 A regression in the CLI prevents providing a folder path at this time.
 For more information and to track this issue, see dotnet run -p, can not start a project (dotnet/cli #5992).

 Run the specified project:

 Run the project in the current directory (the

---help argument in this example is passed to the application being run, since the
+--help argument in this example is passed to the application, since the

 dotnet run --configuration Release -- --help